umbrellio/verifly/README.md

 ## Verifier

-The last but most interesting component is Verifier.
+The last, but the most interesting component is Verifier.
 Verifiers use ApplciatorWithOptions to execute generic procedures.
 Procedures should call `message!` if they want to yield something.
-Note, that you should implement `message!` by yourself (in terms of super)
+Note that you should implement `message!` by yourself (in terms of super)

 ```lang=ruby
 class MyVerifier < Verifly::Verifier